M.

 Five layers

-The system works because it starts with the right signals.
+The system works because it starts with the right research signals.

 Search intelligence